My Take on the Tastiest Turkey Sandwich

 Turkey Sandwich

 Everyone's favorite fried chicken sandwich always hits the spot (except on Sundays), but did you know you can make your own using your turkey tag?
-I recently shot my first turkey and during my research into all the ways to prepare wild turkey for the dinner table, I came across this video from Field and Stream.
+I recently shot my first turkey and during my research into all the ways to prepare wild turkey for the dinner table, I came across this recipe.
 I knew I had to give it a shot!
 Wild turkey meat is best slow cooked or fried because of it's gamey flavor, which makes it the perfect meat for sandwiches.

 Ingredients: